LIT-Former: Linking In-plane and Through-plane Transformers for Simultaneous CT Image Denoising and Deblurring: Experiments

 \subsection{Implementation Details}

-We trained our models with 2 NVIDIA V100 GPUs.
+We train our models with 2 NVIDIA V100 GPUs.
 For the training strategy, we train our network for 100 epochs, in which we use the AdamW optimizer \cite{loshchilov2017decoupled} with the momentum parameters $\beta_{1}=0.9$, $\beta_{2}=0.99$ and the weight decay of $1.0\times10^{-9}$.
 We initialize the learning rate as $2.0\times 10^{-4}$, gradually reduced to $1.0\times 10^{-6}$ with the cosine annealing~\cite{loshchilov2016sgdr} and warm-up~\cite{goyal2017accurate} in the first 2 epochs.

-For the LIT block, the numbers of in-plane attention heads from 1st to 4th levels are 1, 2, 4, and 8, respectively, and the number of through-plane attention heads is always 2.
+For the LIT block, the numbers of in-plane and through-plane attention heads from 1st to 4th levels are 1, 2, 4, and 8, respectively.
 The numbers of channels in 4 levels are 64, 128, 256, and 512.
-For the data processing, we employ the volume patches of size 16$\times$64$\times$64 and a window of [−1000, 2000] HU to train all models, and the scale factors $r$ are 2 for the simulated dataset and 2.5 for the clinical dataset.
+For the data processing, we employ the volume patches of size 16$\times$64$\times$64 and a window of [-1000, 2000] HU to train all models, and the scale factors $r$ are 2 for the simulated dataset and 2.5 for the clinical dataset.
 We randomly augment the training samples using the horizontal ﬂipping and rotate the images by $90^{\circ}$, $180^{\circ}$, $270^{\circ}$.
-For the simulated dataset, we divide the 16 patient scans according to the ratio of 1:1, which results in a total of 41,691 volume in the training set.
+For the simulated dataset, we divide the 16 patient scans according to the ratio of 1:1, which results in a total of 41,691 volumes in the training set.
 For the clinical dataset of 10 scans, the ratio between the numbers of patients in training and testing datasets is 8:2, which results in a total of 86,370 volumes in the training set.
 We use the 16$\times$512$\times$512 volumes from the testing set to evaluate the performance; there are 81 testing volumes in the simulated dataset and 28 in the clinical dataset.

+For quantitative evaluations, we use three widely used metrics including peak signal-to-noise ratio~(PSNR), root-mean-square error~(RMSE), and SSIM.
+As for SSIM, we calculate it from either volumetric data or transverse dimension, named as SSIM$_\text{3D}$ and SSIM$_\text{2D}$, respectively.
+We consider that slice-wise SSIM$_\text{2D}$ primarily focuses on assessing the performance of in-plane denoising, while volumetric SSIM$_\text{3D}$ is primarily used to assess the performance of the entire 3D task.